 - Shopify selects the least expensive shipping rate for subscription products.
 Customers are not able to choose between multiple shipping rates within the checkout.

-- Subscriptions V2 is unable to support local delivery or pickup options.
+- Subscriptions for Shopify Checkout is unable to support local delivery or pickup options.

 Please check back often.
 Shopify is working on updates which may change some of the above limitations in the future.